-When Colombia issues global securities, it will deposit the applicable security with a clearing system.
-The global security will be registered in the name of the clearing system or its nominee or common depositary.
-Unless a global security is exchanged for physical securities, as discussed below under "Description of the Securities-Certificated Securities," it may not be transferred, except as a whole among the clearing system, its nominees or common depositaries and their successors.
-Clearing participant or make your purchase through a direct or indirect participant.
-Investors who purchase global securities will hold them in an account at the bank or financial institution acting as their direct or indirect participant.
+If you wish to purchase global securities, you must either be a direct participant or make your purchase through a direct or indirect participant.
+Investors who purchase global securities will hold them in an account at th bank or financial institution acting as their direct or indirect participant.
 Holding securities in this way is called holding in "street name."

 When you hold securities in street name, you must rely on the procedures of the institutions through which you hold your securities to exercise any of the rights granted to holders.
 This is because the legal obligations of Colombia and the trustee run only to the registered owner of the global security, which will be the clearing system or its nominee or common depositary.
 For example, once Colombia and the trustee make a payment to the registered holder of a global security, they will no longer be liable for the payment, even if you do not receive it.
 In practice, the clearing systems will pass along any payments or notices they receive from Colombia to their participants, which will pass along the payments to you.
-In addition, if you desire to take any action which a holder of the global security is entitled to take, then the clearing system would authorize the participant through which you hold your global securities to take such action, and the participant would then either authorize you to take the action or would act for you on your instructions.